sprawdzam/smog/README.en.md

      SELECT id,city,street,vendor FROM sensor ORDER BY city

-As example, let's pick sensor with id 519 (Wieliczka, Adama Asnyka) Data that can be read:
+As example, let's pick sensor with id 304
+Data that can be read:
 * airQualityIndex
 * pm1